The Bankrate promise

 Do the firms among the top holdings in the ESGU fund surprise you?
 Do Amazon, Microsoft and Nvidia tout themselves as socially responsible investments?

 And it might be a similar issue with stocks in other funds.
 Take another BlackRock fund, the iShares ESG Aware MSCI EM ETF (ESGE), which invests in emerging markets companies.
-It includes shares of Lukoil and Gazprom, both Russian oil and gas companies.
+It includes shares of oil and mining companies.
 These don’t sound like what people think of when they’re investing in environmental companies.

 So yes, while a fund’s investments may not have specific characteristics such as being engaged in controversial weapons or thermal coal, they may not be all that green-friendly, either.